ngnrsaa/qflex/docs/cirq_interface.md

 ## Interface design and operations

 The goal is to simulate circuits, and there are two major options:
-* loading QFlex text files into Cirq objects
+* loading qFlex text files into Cirq objects
 * using native Cirq objects from the beginning

 The above options can be hybridized.
 This means that, for example, one can load